LittleYellowPanda/PlannificationDuManger/README.md

 ## 1. Defining the Recipe model with Pydantic

-To preserve the data integrity of the recipe when I will use it either with a LLM or through sending API request, I created pydantic data model for the recipe.
-You can find it in the file `config.recipe_model.json`.
+To preserve the data integrity of the recipe when I use it either with a LLM or through sending API request, I created pydantic data model for the recipe.
+You can find it in the file `src/recipe_scheme.py`.
+It's a basic pydantic model that you can easily modify!

+# TODO

+* [x] Create pydantic models for the recipes
+* [ ] Create a local MongoDB database
+* [ ] Write a FastAPI .py script to communicate with the database
+* [ ] Make call API with the Pydantic schema
+* [ ] Create a .py script that calls an LLM to get the recipes from different data source
+* [ ] Create a dashboard to display the recipes